-Top 10 Things to Do and See in Tayabas City
+Top 12 Best Things to Do in Tayabas City

 The Philippines is home to many wonderful, captivating, and breathtaking places.
 In fact, some of these places are just a few hours’ drive away from the Metro.
 One such place is Tayabas City, in the province of Quezon, just south of Manila.

 This town features cheap gastronomic fares, UNESCO-worthy churches, and heritage houses that you shouldn’t miss if you happen to visit the city.
 To provide useful information to the readers, here are 10 activities to enjoy while in Tayabas.

 Things and Places to See and Do in Tayabas City

 Eat Budin and Yema Cake

 When visiting a new place, most travelers are sampling local foods, so make sure to drop by Kalye Budin to sample the “Budin” or cassava cake.
 It’s a perfect pasalubong since it has a 2-3 days shelf life, and it’s also affordable.